 Add and edit your cards

-Click + Add cards to add the cards to be sorted (at least 1).
+Click + Add cards to open the cards editor and add the cards to be sorted (at least 1).

 To add cards individually, click + Add new card, type the name of the card, and press Enter.